Gothic architecture: Early Gothic

-Early Gothic

-Norman architecture on either side of the English Channel developed in parallel towards Early Gothic.
+Romanesque architecture on either side of the English Channel developed in parallel towards Early Gothic.
 Gothic features, such as the rib vault, had appeared in England, Sicily and Normandy in the 11th century.
-Rib-vaults were employed in some parts of the cathedral at Durham (1093–) and in Lessay Abbey in Normandy (1098).
+Rib-vaults were employed in some parts of the cathedral at Durham (1093–1133) and in Lessay Abbey in Normandy (1098).
 However, the first buildings to be considered fully Gothic are the royal funerary abbey of the French kings, the Abbey of Saint-Denis (1135–1144), and the archiepiscopal cathedral at Sens (1135–1164).
 They were the first buildings to systematically combine rib vaulting, buttresses, and pointed arches.
 Most of the characteristics of later Early English were already present in the lower chevet of Saint-Denis.

-The Duchy of Normandy, part of the Angevin Empire until the 13th century, developed its own version of Gothic.
-One of these was the Norman chevet, a small apse or chapel attached to the choir at the east end of the church, which typically had a half-dome.
-The lantern tower was another common feature in Norman Gothic.
-One example of early Norman Gothic is Bayeux Cathedral (1060–1070) where the Romanesque cathedral nave and choir were rebuilt into the Gothic style.
-Lisieux Cathedral was begun in 1170.
-Rouen Cathedral (begun 1185) was rebuilt from Romanesque to Gothic with distinct Norman features, including a lantern tower, deeply moulded decoration, and high pointed arcades.
-Coutances Cathedral was remade into Gothic beginning about 1220.
-Its most distinctive feature is the octagonal lantern on the crossing of the transept, decorated with ornamental ribs, and surrounded by sixteen bays and sixteen lancet windows.

 Saint-Denis was the work of the Abbot Suger, a close adviser of Kings Louis VI and Louis VII.
 Suger reconstructed portions of the old Romanesque church with the rib vault in order to remove walls and to make more space for windows.
 He described the new ambulatory as "a circular ring of chapels, by virtue of which the whole church would shine with the wonderful and uninterrupted light of most luminous windows, pervading the interior beauty."
 To support the vaults he also introduced columns with capitals of carved vegetal designs, modelled upon the classical columns he had seen in Rome.
 In addition, he installed a circular rose window over the portal on the façade.
 These also became a common feature of Gothic cathedrals.